imazen/resizer/Plugins/CloudFront/readme.md

 Tags: plugin
 UserVoice: true
 Edition: performance
-Tagline: Allows you to use Amazon CloudFront with the resizer.
-Highly recommended - offers inexpensive worldwide edge caching and great scalability.
+Tagline: Obsolete.
+Created before Amazon CloudFront natively supported query strings.
 Aliases: /plugins/cloudfront

 # CloudFront plugin

-Makes the ImageResizer work nicely with CDNs that strip off query strings by default, such as Amazon CloudFront and Azure CDN.
-When you create a 'distribution' or 'endpoint', you often have the chance to enable querystring support.
+This plugin is **NOT** required to use Amazon CloudFront.
+It exists for historical reasons.
+At one time, Amazon CloudFront stripped off all querystrings.

+Today, just enable querystring support/preservation when you create a 'distribution' or 'endpoint'.
 If you can do that, you don't need this plugin.

 ## Installation